Scheduled MonumentsEnglandOffa's Dyke: section on Madgett Hill, 290m south east of Brook House

 Offa's Dyke: section on Madgett Hill, 290m south east of Brook House is a scheduled monument protected by Historic England under reference 1020598.
 View the official record →

-Offa's Dyke is a linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, forming a major boundary work between the Anglo-Saxon kingdom of Mercia and Welsh territories.
+Offa's Dyke is a linear earthwork monument constructed during the late eighth century, most likely under the direction of King Offa of Mercia, to demarcate the border between the Anglo-Saxon kingdom of Mercia and the Welsh principalities to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020598.

 Offa's Dyke: section on Madgett Hill, 290m south east of Brook House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020598.